ShaneBurkhart/SparkSchoolCourses/_posts/2016-12-7-twitter-clone-7-3.md

 }
 ```

-We are setting the “isEditable” attribute to the return value of “includes”.
+We are setting the "isEditable" attribute to the return value of "includes".
 If the id is included in created tweets then it is editable, if it's not, then the user can't edit the tweet.

-We have the “isEditable” attribute on each tweet, so let's go to our “_tweet.ejs” partial and add a check for “isEditable.
+We have the "isEditable" attribute on each tweet, so let's go to our "_tweet.ejs" partial and add a check for "isEditable.

 ```ejs
 <!-- views/_tweet.ejs -->